chevereto/v4-docs/application/reference/cli.md

 ## Password reset

-The `-C password-reset` command generates and assign a new password for the target username.
+The `password-reset` command generates and assign a new password for the target username.
 The command outputs the new password.

 To reset the password for user "rodolfo":